 Social anxiety prevents us from fully living our lives.
 All anxiety does this, of course, but social anxiety does a particularly good job of blocking our movements along the path to our quality life.
 This anxiety disorder is more of a spectrum of experiences than it is one single form of anxiety.
 It ranges from shyness (which isn’t a diagnosable disorder) on the mildest end of the spectrum to avoidant personality disorder (this one is so pervasive that it’s categorized as a personality disorder rather than an anxiety disorder.

-My first traumatic brain injury (TBI) occurred more than a decade ago, and since that time, I’ve worked to thrive, to live well in spite of my unique brain injury sequelae.
-I recently discovered a whole new way to thrive…
+My first traumatic brain injury (TBI) occurred more than a decade ago.
+Since that time, I’ve worked to thrive, to live well in spite of my unique brain injury sequelae.
+I recently discovered a whole new way to thrive with TBI.
+I now see the world through rose-colored glasses.